Trombed/tandem/README.md

 ## Issues
+11/01 - I was able to fix the useEffect dependencies error by using useCallback.

 One issue that I ran into and still trying to solve is the dependency array inside useEffect.
 As I am trying to update a state after a particular rerender, useEffect calls a function which depends on multiple states.
 People have suggested to ignore this by adding eslint-disable but this might not be good practice.